-1. The Chief Financial Officer recommends that the Board reviews the Worcestershire Pension Fund Business Plan as at February 2024 (Appendix 1) together with the Internal Audit Reviews of Pensions Administration (Exempt Appendix 2) and Pensions Investment (Exempt Appendix 3).
+1. The Chief Financial Officer recommends that the Worcestershire Pension Fund Business Plan as at February 2024 (Appendix 1) together with the Internal Audit Reviews of Pensions Administration (Exempt Appendix 2) and Pensions Investment (Exempt Appendix 3) be noted.

 Background / Management Summary